Mauro-Domingues/cross-api/README.md

   page,
   limit,
   { name: "example" },
-  ["relation-1", "relation-2"]
+  ["relation-1", "relation-2", "relation-2.nested-relation"]
 );

 /** Find all where name = "example"
  * Filter where index is between 1000 and 1500
- * Load their relations
+ * Load their relations (use . to load nested relations)
  * Count the amount of items
  */